top of page

 HOW Index® is a modern six-factor behavioural assessment built on contemporary research and development.
 It shares similarities with recognised models such as Emotional Intelligence and the Big Five/Five-Factor Model, but is specifically designed to capture the complexity of behaviour in demanding contexts such as recruitment, team dynamics, sales, leadership and organisational development.

-A Contemporary
+A contemporary

 In contrast to many traditional assessments, HOW Index® can compare both individuals and groups and integrate multiple situations into a single report.
 This introduces an additional behavioural scale – flexibility – which shows how behaviour adapts across contexts.

-HOW Index - pages from assessment 2025_e
+HOW Index - Report

 The Report